segasai/minimint/README.md

 ## Synthetic stellar populations
 If you are interested in synthetic stellar populations you will need the implementation of the IMF.
 For this you may want to use https://github.com/keflavich/imf

+# Acknowledgement

+Please cite the usage of this package using the zenodo reference: https://zenodo.org/record/4900576